-Peatlands cover three percent of the Earth's land surface but store one third of global soil carbon [1,2].
+Peatlands cover three percent of the Earth's land surface, but store a third of global soil carbon ([1,2]).
 The carbon in these systems is vulnerable to release due to land use and climate change, especially in the tropics where they are often drained and used for the cultivation of oil palm and pulpwood plantations.
 Indeed, it is estimated that 2.5 petagrams of carbon stored in peat swamps in SE Asia were released to the atmosphere over the period 1990 to 2015 through peat oxidation driven by a combination of peatland vegetation clearance and drainage [3,4].
 However, such large carbon losses have not occurred so far in other tropical regions [5,6].

-While it was once thought that only southeast Asia has vast tracts of tropical peat, recent field measurements and analysis [5] have shown that the Cuvette Centrale depression in the central Congo Basin (Figure 1) also houses a large area of tropical peatland, recently estimated at 145,500 km2 (95% CI 131,900-156,400) [5].
-In terms of carbon, the Cuvette Centrale peatlands store 30.6 Pg C (95% CI 6.3-46.8 Pg), suggesting that this region comprises a third of the tropical peatland carbon store [5].
-Dated peat cores suggest that the peatlands formed when central Africa became wetter at the end of the last glaciation, with in situ peat depth measurements along transects from peatland edges towards their centres showing an increase in peat depth, suggesting that large-scale shallow interfluvial basins gradually filled with peat during the Holocene [5].
+66 While it was once thought that only SE Asia has vast tracts of tropical peat, recent field 67 measurements and analysis [5] have shown that the Cuvette Centrale depression in the central Congo 68 Basin (Figure 1) also houses a large area of tropical peatland, recently estimated at 145,500 km2 (95% 69 CI 131,900-156,400) [5].
+In terms of carbon, the Cuvette Centrale peatlands store 30.6 Pg C (95% CI 70 6.3-46.8 Pg), suggesting that this region comprises a third of the tropical peatland carbon store [5].
+71 Dated peat cores suggest that the peatlands formed when central Africa became wetter at the end of 72 the last glaciation, with in situ peat depth measurements along transects from peatland edges 73 towards their centers showing an increase in peat depth, suggesting that large-scale shallow 74 interfluvial basins gradually filled with peat during the Holocene [5].